Mission critical: Navigating system of an aircraft

 The aircraft is highly dependent on the navigating system.
 Air navigation is accomplished with many methods.
 Dead reckoning utilizes visual checkpoints along with distance and time calculations.
 The flight computer system aids the pilots to calculate the time and distance of the checkpoint that they set.
 The radio navigation aid (NAVAIDS) enables the pilots to navigate more accurately than dead reckoning alone, and in conditions of low visibility, radio navigation is handy.
 GPS is also used by pilots and uses 24 U.S. Department of Defence satellites to provide precise locational data, which includes speed, position, and track.

 If two-way radio communication malfunctions, the pilots have to follow the steps in the Title 14 of the Code of Federal Regulations (14 CFR) part 91.
 Pneumatic system failure, the associated loss of altitude, and various unfamiliar situations may cause stress and loss of situational awareness.
 In this case, pilot should use instruments such as navigators to seek more information about the situational data.
 In this case, the malfunction of the navigation system would be mission critical and would cause serious consequences.

 Nuclear reactor safety system

-Nuclear reactor is a system that controls and contains the sustained nuclear chain reaction.
+A nuclear reactor is a system that controls and contains the sustained nuclear chain reaction.
 It is usually used for generating electricity, but can also be used for conducting research and producing medical isotopes.
 Nuclear reactors have been one of the most concerning systems for public safety worldwide because the malfunction of a nuclear reactor can cause a serious disaster.
 Controlling the nuclear reactor system is accomplished by stopping, decreasing, or increasing the chain reaction inside the nuclear reactor.
 Varying the water level in the vertical cylinder and moving adjuster rods are the methods of controlling the chain reaction when the reactor is operating.
 Temperatures, reactor power levels, and pressure are constantly monitored by the sensitive detectors.